- Section 1: Purpose and scope

 Section 14: No Reprisal or Retaliation.

 Section 16: Student Organizations.

 - Investigation of the Alleged Conduct.
-The Office of Student Conduct, or its designees, will investigate alleged violations of University policies by student organizations pursuant to Section 9.1 and as set forth below.
+The Office of Campus Life, or its designees, will investigate alleged violations of University policies by student organizations pursuant to Section 9.1 and as set forth below.

 - During the investigation, the ranking or other designated representative(s) of the student organization will be notified of the allegations in writing and given an opportunity to meet with the investigator to explain the organization’s side of the incident prior to the issuance of the final investigative decision.